-ULRIKE MAUEDITOR-IN-CHIEF OF PIE- PLASTICS INFORMATION EUROPE

-Before joining PIE (published by KI Group, Bad Homburg, Germany) in 1994, Ulrike studied economics and French at the Universities of Frankfurt am Main in Germany and Lausanne in Switzerland.
-Soon after she gained experience in the Public Relations Department of a leading chemical group.
+ULRIKE MAU EDITOR-IN-CHIEF OF PIE- PLASTICS INFORMATION EUROPE Before joining PIE (published by KI Group, Bad Homburg, Germany) in 1994, Ulrike studied economics and French at the Universities of Frankfurt am Main in Germany and Lausanne in Switzerland.
+Soon after she gained experience in the Public Relations Department of a leading chemical group and journalistic field.
 Ulrike has profound knowledge of the plastics industry and respective media and is a jury member of the German pro-K plastics consumer products awards.

-She is also a shareholder of PIE.
+She is also a shareholder of KI.

-PAUL VAN DEN BERGARCHITECT, FOUNDER OF ATELIER ARI
+PAUL VAN DEN BERG

+ARCHITECT, FOUNDER OF ATELIER ARI

 Paul studied architecture at the HTS Rotterdam, TU Delft and UCD Dublin.
 His work experience includes TU Delft, BAR Architects, ZUS [Zones Urbaines Sensibles] and the startup of Paul Scales.
 Paul was involved in the design of public buildings, urban projects and the development of Het Schieblock Rotterdam.
+MEDIA PARTNERS